 Each of our named executive officers is eligible to receive contractually-provided severance benefits pursuant to his or her employment agreement.
 These severance benefits are generally intended to match the terms that we believe to be standard within the market, show the named executive officer that we have made an investment in the named executive officer and provide stability for both us and the named executive officer in a competitive market for qualified talent.
 We believe that providing severance protection to our named executive officers upon their involuntary termination of employment or self-termination for good reason is an important retention tool that is necessary in the competitive marketplace for talented executives.
 We believe that the amounts of these payments and benefits and the periods of time during which they would be provided are fair and reasonable.
 We generally do not take into account any amounts that may be received by a named executive officer following termination of employment when establishing current compensation levels.
-The terms of each arrangement were determined in negotiation with the applicable named executive officer in connection with his or her hiring and were not based on any set formula.
-Our equity award agreements with each of the named executive officer is actively employed by the Company as of the change in control.
+The terms of each arrangement were determined in negotiation with the applicable named executive officers also generally provide for unvested options or restricted stock to vest immediately upon a change in control of the Company, provided the executive officer is actively employed by the Company as of the change in control.